matrix-org/matrix.org/content/blog/2025/12/2025-12-19-fosdem-update.md

 - 19:30 - Dinner delivery
 - 21:30 - End of the Evening Lounge

 Between 09:00 and 17:00 we will keep the space focused on the hackathon, with a backstory to galvanise contributors!
-After 17:00 the hacking phase of the hackathon will be over, and everyone will be welcome to attend and join us for the evening.
+After 17:00 the hacking phase of the hackathon will be over, and everyone will be welcome to attend and join us for the evening even without a registration.

 🕐️ Friday 30, 09:00 - 17:00 CET (local time)
 🏢 [HSBXL](https://hsbxl.be/), Rue Osseghem 53, 1080 Molenbeek